 A Unique but Beatable Challenge

 Running great agile retrospective meetings is difficult enough.
 But running a retrospective that might include dozens of remote workers that are video conferencing in?
 It comes with a whole new set of problems that you might’ve never anticipated before.
-By understanding what these issues might be and planning ahead for how you will solve these issues, you’ll position your team for success and give yourself the best chance of running effective remote retrospectives.
+By understanding what these issues might be and planning ahead for how you will solve these issues, you’ll position your virtual team for success and give yourself the best chance of running effective remote retros.